US Cash Products-Chicago, Gulf gasoline up

 U.S. GULF COAST <0#P-USG>

-Newly prompt Cycle 46 conventional M2 gasoline was seen done at 7.75 cents under September RBOB futures, up 2.00 cents, but later retreated to 8.25 and 8.50 cents under, up 1.50 cents on the day.
+Newly prompt Cycle 46 conventional M2 gasoline was seen done at 8.50 and 7.75 cents under September RBOB futures, up 1.75 cents.

 Newly prompt Cycle 46 54-grade jet fuel climbed a quarter cent to 4.00/5.00 cents over.